Assessment at The Wren School

-Assessment at KS3
+Assessment at Key Stage 3

 There will be a combination of Assessment for Learning tasks (AFL) and Summative Assessment (Tests).

 Assessment is an integral part of the learning progress and AFL will be present in all lessons.
 Some AFL will take the form of an extended task with the aim of checking progress.
-Following an AFL assessment teachers will give detailed feedback e.g. WIN marking.
+Following an AFL assessment teachers will give detailed feedback e.g WIN marking.
 Students will be expected to reflect on their performances in the assessment and act on the feedback during lessons completing any written work in purple.
 In this way students can develop their knowledge, skills and understanding before a summative assessment.